-Atteeyah Hollie is SCHR’s Managing Attorney for impact litigation.
-She formerly served as a Senior Staff Attorney in SCHR’s Impact Litigation Unit (ILU).
+Atteeyah Hollie is SCHR’s Deputy Director.
+She formerly served as a Senior Attorney and more recently Managing Attorney in SCHR’s Impact Litigation Unit (ILU).
 Atteeyah originally joined SCHR as an Investigator in the ILU for four years before returning in 2010 as an Initiative for Public Interest Law at Yale Fellow.

 Atteeyah has litigated cases challenging the denial of the right to counsel for poor Georgians, illegally closed courtrooms, wealth-based detention, inhumane prison conditions, and the denial of utility services because of court debt.
 In addition, Atteeyah, along with Managing Attorney Patrick Mulvaney, has spearheaded SCHR’s efforts to end extreme sentencing in Georgia.